Frederick Jamieson: Political career

-Jamieson ran for a seat to the Alberta Legislature in a by-election held on January 9, 1931 as a Conservative candidate in the electoral district of Edmonton.
+Jamieson ran unsuccessfully for a seat to the Alberta Legislature in 1926 and 1930.
+Jamieson was elected during a by-election held on January 9, 1931, as a Conservative candidate in the electoral district of Edmonton.
 He faced three other high-profile opponents including former MLA John Bowen and Elmer Roper.
 On election night Jamieson won the seat on the third vote to hold it for the Conservatives.

 Jamieson ran for a second term in the 1935 Alberta general election but was defeated finishing in fourteenth place on the first vote count.

+Honors

+In 1919, Jamieson was appointed to the King's Counsel.
+In recognition of his decades of legal service, he was presented with a lifetime membership to the Edmonton Bar Association in 1953.